DUI Attorney in Orlando, Florida

 Getting arrested for driving under the influence (DUI) can be a frightening experience.
 Most defendants have never had to deal with the criminal justice system and have maintained a stainless criminal record up to this point in their lives.

 To be sure, a DUI charge is serious and should not be taken lightly.
 Failure to successfully fight your charges can result in hefty fines, jail time, suspension of your driving privileges, and higher-priced auto insurance.
 However, all hope is not lost.
-Z Law Firm, L.L.C. is here to help build a strong defense strategy for your case.
-Our Orlando DUI attorney has 18 years of legal experience and can competently guide you every step of the way.
+Z Law Firm is here to help build a strong defense strategy for your case.
+Our Orlando DUI lawyer has 18 years of legal experience and can competently guide you every step of the way.

-Call (407) 315-2888 today to speak to an experiencedlawyerwho will fight to defend your rights.
+Call us today to speak to an experienced lawyer who will fight to defend your rights.

 What Constitutes Being “Under the Influence”